AmenZhou/ruby_on_rails_learning/linux_n_mac/mac.md

 *  Find the partition in *Finder -> Go(menu) -> Find folder(submenu)*

 *  Drag the icon of that partition into left side *Favorite* , so next time the partition can be finded there whenever the driver is plugin

+### Install Webkit Gem into Mac OS Sierra

+1. see this link and follow the steps there
+2. `PATH=$PATH:/Users/username/Qt5.5.1/5.5/clang_64/bin gem install capybara-webkit -v '1.9.0'`